nightowlish/Stopwatch/README.md

-SystemVerilog clock cycle based stopwatch
+A very basic clock cycle based stopwatch written in SystemVerilog.